aditya43/docker-kubernetes/README.md

 - Another thing `docker-compose` can do is build our Images at runtime.
 - `docker-compose` can also build our custom Images.
 - It will look in the `cache` for Images, and if it has build options in it, it will build the Image when we use the `docker-compose up` command.
 - It won't build the Image every single time.
 It will only build it only if it doesn't find it.
-We will have to use `docker-compose build` to rebuild Images if we change 'em or we can use `docker-compose --build`.
+We will have to use `docker-compose build` to rebuild Images if we change 'em or we can use `docker-compose up --build`.
 - This is great for complex builds that have lots of `vars` or `build args`.
-- **`Build Arguments` are `Environment Variables` which are available only while building up Images.**
+- **`Build Arguments` are `Environment Variables` that are available only during Image builds.**

 ----------------------------------------